 David is giving six primary schools each a copy of his ” Celebration of the Red Arrows ” book .

 His work will also be the inspiration for a school project ( building on the idea of 800 children who were inspired to create artworks based on his year long solo exhibition at the Raf Museum in 2012 – 2013.)

 As a social expressionist whose work extends beyond aviation Art , David has created a wide collection of work – including Movement 2000.

 This installation of eight paintings reference the movement of people around the world who through war, famine , poverty – seek a better life.
 This work was created leading up to 2000, influenced by the Balkan Wars – it is even more relevant today.
 David is keen to find a good home to exhibit this work effectively.

 Harold Starr was born on September 8,1914.
-He was there fifth of six children born to Ellen and Morley Starr.
-He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy) where his mother was proprietor and his father worked as as shop fitter.
+He was the fifth of six children born to Ellen and Morley Starr.
+He grew up in the Central Temperance Hotel in Regent Street (now the site of the Savoy – there are blue plaques there commemorating the Starr Brothers) where his mother was proprietor and his father worked as as shop fitter.

 Harold attended Clarence Street School but completed his education at Cotham Grammar School when the family moved to Bristol.

 While still at school, Harold became a member of the Officers’ Training Corps, and, at the age of just nineteen he won an RAF scholarship.
 He was awarded his ‘Wings’ in 1935.